|Credit Building Rating:||3.9 / 5|

 Other Notable Features: Money-management app, cash back at select local merchants with Petal Offers program, auto rental collision insurance, theft coverage, roadside dispatch, supports Visa Local Offers

-Though it lacks the robust cash back rewards program that comes with the Petal® 2 "Cash Back, No Fees" Visa® Credit Card, the Petal® 1 "No Annual Fee" Visa® Credit Card should help you keep costs low as you work to build positive credit history.
+Though it lacks the robust cash back rewards program that comes with the Petal® 2 "Cash Back, No Fees" Visa® Credit Card, the Petal® 1 "No Annual Fee" Visa® Credit Card should help you keep costs low as you work to build a positive credit history.

 That said, some fees may still apply if you don’t keep up with your Petal 1 Card payments.
 The card’s APR is also on the high side, making it risky if you suspect you’ll need to carry a balance.